 When I came to Flagstaff the city had no tennis program and out of the three high schools in the city only one even had a tennis team.
 The timing of my move was perfect, as there were a handful of tennis enthusiasts who were determined to grow tennis in the area.
 I became involved in a variety of programs in the first few years I lived in Flagstaff, including running the FACTS tennis program, which brought tennis into all the elementary schools in Flagstaff and starting & coaching the tennis team at Sinagua high school (now closed).
 As my own program grew, I felt that I needed to concentrate all my efforts on that enterprise.
-I have now been running the Flagstaff Tennis Program for almost ten years - the program was started from scratch in 2007 and now has grown to over 200 participants per season and classes are run 12 months/year!
+I have now been running the Flagstaff Tennis Program for eleven years - the program was started from scratch in 2007 and now has grown to over 200 participants per session and classes are run 12 months/year!
 These efforts were recognized by the

 RICK GOLDWASSER BIO